buzzobuono/llama-supercazzola/README.md

 ### Features:

 - Language model training and inference using `llama.cpp` framework.
-- Generation of long "supercazzola" in response to every questions 🎉.
+- Generation of short "supercazzola" in response to every questions 🎉.
 - Expansion of knowledge on neural networks and natural language 🌟🌟🌟🌟🌟.
 - Convenient scripts for training and inference: `training.sh` and `inference.sh`.